Alanhsiu/eslab-final-project.github.io/README.md

   - synchronize the tasks
 - scenario
   - use to change led modes to indicate the difficulty level
+  - use keyword `volatile` to prevent the compiler from optimizing the code

 #### PWM (Pulse Width Modulation)
 - description